meegneto/uno/doc/articles/getting-started/wizard/testing.md

     The project also comes with [FluentAssertions](https://fluentassertions.com) pre-installed.

-    This is included in the recommeded preset, but not in the blank preset.
+    This is included in the recommended preset, but not in the blank preset.

     ```
     dotnet new unoapp -tests unit